MicrosoftDocs/cpp-docs/docs/intrinsics/vmx-on.md

 ### Parameters

 *VmsSupportPhysicalAddress*\
-[in] A pointer to a 64-bit physical address that points to a virtual-machine control structure (VMCS).
+[in] A pointer to a 64-bit physical address that points to a VMXON region.

 ## Return value